JorjaFox/library/content/posts/news/2012/hudson-valley-good-stuff.md

 ---

 It was a pleasure sitting down with Jorja Fox on a park bench on a quiet Wall Street in Kingston on Labor Day to interview her about the new documentary she produced called "How I Became an Elephant."
 The documentary was one of the films screened in the first Kingston NY Film Festival.

 Jorja Fox is a vegetarian so I wanted to know where she dined.
 Which Hudson Valley restaurants offer good vegetarian cuisine?
 Does she visit the Hudson Valley often?

 "Wow!
 A gazillion places to eat which is so nice while you"re on vacation.
 I never had a car when I lived in NYC so this area is mostly a mystery to me.
 I came to the first Woodstock reunion, back in the 1990s so I knew I was in the general area, but I couldn"t tell you exactly where I was (laughs) I just got on the bus at Port Authority.
 Because of Astrid, we had a mutual friend in California, who invited me to come.
-For very strict vegetarian there is the Garden CafÃ© in Woodstock which is amazing," says Jorja Fox.
+For very strict vegetarian there is the Garden Café in Woodstock which is amazing," says Jorja Fox.

 Jorja Fox enjoyed eating at two Kingston restaurants.
 "At Boitson's, I had these incredible vegan fried mushrooms, like oyster mushrooms, almost taste like calamari, and we also enjoyed DUO Bistro very much," adds Fox.